jameskriang/calculatorEndpoint/README.md

 ```console
   npm test
 ```
-  5. Or through your browser at localhost port 5000.
+  5. Or test manually through your browser at localhost port 5000.